BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Introduction

-In this work we are interested in existence of viscosity solutions in the sense of \citet{CIL}.
-It is well-known that existence of $H^1$-solutions does not imply that of viscosity solutions and vice versa.
-Moreover, we prove a probabilistic representation of solutions.
-This is particularly relevant for numerical computations of such PDEs using Monte-Carlo approximations or neural networks (see \citet{Gob-Lem-War05} and \citet{Han-Jen-E17}).
-The experts must have already noticed that the technical difficulty in the proofs of a probabilistic representations is the lack of (strict) comparison principles for generators under consideration here.
-This is overcome using stability and convex duality methods.

-In financial mathematics and economics, BSDEs with generators of the form $|z|^2/y$ naturally appear in problems of optimal investment and decision theory, (see e.g. \citet{Nutz2012}, \citet{optimierung}, \citet{Xing17} and \citet{epstein02}) but also in interest rates problems (see \citet{Hyndman09}).
-We also refer to Subsection \ref{sec:utility max} below where we discuss a portfolio optimization problem.

-Let us now say a few words on the extensive literature on BSDEs with and their connections to parabolic PDEs.
+Let us now say a few words on the extensive literature on BSDEs and their connections to parabolic PDEs.
 When the generator $H$ is Lipschitz continuous (in $(y,z)$) and $\xi$ is square integrable, \citet{peng01} proved existence and uniqueness of a square integrable solution $(Y,Z)$.
 The case where the generator can have quadratic growth in $z$ (i.e. grows slower than $|z|^2$) is particularly relevant in several applications.
-It has been initially investigated by \citet{kobylanski01} for bounded terminal conditions $\xi$ by developping a monotone stability method.
-This result has been extended in a number of papers, including \citet{briand03}, \citet{Che-Nam}, \citet{BDH10}, \citet{Tev08} and \citet{barrieu2013}.
-The approach of \citet{briand03} is based on a localization procedure. \citet{Che-Nam} show that the problem can be reduced to the Lipschitz case when the terminal condition has bounded Malliavin derivative, see also \citet{Hamadene03}. \citet{barrieu2013} derive existence from a monotone stability property for the so-called quadratic semimartingales.
+It has initially been investigated by \citet{Duf-Eps92} and then by \citet{kobylanski01} for bounded terminal conditions $\xi$ by developing a monotone stability method.
 As commonly assumed in the literature, all the above mentioned works assume $H$ continuous in $(y,z)$, or even locally Lipschitz, and that the terminal condition is bounded, or has exponential moments.
+To the best of our knowledge, the only papers dealing with existence of quadratic BSDEs with generators dominated by $f(y)|z|^2$ (with $f$ not constant) are the papers of \citet{beo2017}, \citet{epstein03} and \citet{Bahlali_domi}.
+In the works of \citet{beo2017} and \citet{epstein03}, the function $f$ is assumed to be globally integrable (and even continuous in the second paper) and in \citet{Bahlali_domi}, it is assumed to be locally bounded.
+The case $f$ globally integrable is also considered in \citet{Bahlali_domi} with merely $\L^1$-integrable terminal value.

+The case $f(y) = \pm 1/y$ considered in the present article cannot be covered by the above cited works since this function is not integrable, even locally.
+This case turns out to be of special practical interest, and its treatment is more delicate.